- The asset types required (video, image, text, audio, etc.) via the

 - Multiple creative examples

-- Best practices
+- Best practices and specifications

 Referencing Formats